Skip to main content

 Recap

-You have now authored your first promise.
+You have now authored your first Promise.
 Congratulations 🎉

 To recap the steps we took:

-2. Created your Promise instance base manifest
+2. ✅ Created your Resource base manifest

-3. xaasRequestPipeline: Built a simple request pipeline
+3. ✅ workflows: Built a simple pipeline step for Resource configuration

-5. Tested the pipeline Docker image
+5. ✅ Tested the Docker image

-7. Installed your Kratix Promise
+7. ✅ Installed your Kratix Promise

-9. Reviewed the components of a Promise
+9. ✅ Reviewed the components of a Promise

 kubectl --context $PLATFORM delete --filename resource-request.yaml